eswong610/user-guide-docs/docs/schema.md

 # How To Set Up Your Own Schema

-Now that we have our Mongodb cluster connected, we want to create a table or schema for data to be stored in.
+Now that we have our Mongodb cluster set up, we want to create a table or schema for data to be stored in.
 To do this we need to use Mongoose to create schema.
 Mongoose will also be used in other functions with Mongodb Atlas.

 ## Step 1 - Creating a new folder called models